muratbek-kebtarum/ASDA_2025_Group_5_Portfolio/reports/week_7_group_5_report.md

 ## 6. Analysis - Research question

-#### RQ: Can we find an easy, reliable way to estimate a fish's weight using only its length, to save time for field workers and avoid having to weigh every single fish?

----

-#### RQ: Can we accurately predict the weight of a fish using its Species and Length?
+### RQ1: Can we accurately predict the weight of a fish using its Species and Length?

 **Primary Model: Linear Regression**